Merritt Centennials: 2009–2024

 Joey Bouchard was slated to become bench boss for the 2009–10 season, but would relinquish his duties prior to the start of the season, before Dylan and Tyler Forsyth took over as general manager and coaches.
 Former Centennial and Merritt born-and-raised Luke Pierce joined as an assistant coach, but took over as head coach following the Forsyths' being let go from their duties early in the season, finishing with a record of 22–26–2–0.

 The 2011-12 season had the Centennials finish with a winning record of 34–18–6–2.
 The team made it to the second round of the playoffs before being eliminated by the Vees.
 The Centennials then were eliminated in the first round of the playoffs for the following three seasons and Pierce was hired by the Western Hockey League's Kootenay Ice.

 Pierce was replaced by assistant coach Joe Martin in 2015.

 2024 Withdrawal from BCHL

 On 31 March 2024, it was announced that the Merritt Centennials would be ceasing BCHL operations at the end of the 2023-24 BCHL season.
 It was further announced that an expansion team would join the KIJHL under new ownership beginning in the 2024–25 season as part of the Bill Ohlhausen Division.
 According to the announcement, the team would keep the same name and continue to play out of the Nicola Valley Memorial Arena under a 5-year lease.

+Joining the BCHC (2026)

+On April 20, 2026, the Centennials were named as one of 22 teams joining the BCHC, leaving the KIJHL with the remaining 12 teams.